• About

 Meadowfoam Seed Oil (Limnanthes alba)

-Made up of more than 98% long-chain fatty acids, this particular oil is a really valued carrier for recipes which call for a moisturising and invigorating effect on the face and skin.
+Made up of more than 98% long-chain fatty acids, this particular oil is a really valued carrier for recipes that call for a moisturizing and invigorating effect on the face and skin.

 Neem Oil